 - Top locations for spotting animals in Kruger

-- Our best sightings of Kruger animals (in photos)
+- Our best sightings of Kruger animals (in photos and video Included)

-The opportunity to encounter such a great cross-section of South African safari animals, often in relatively close quarters, imparts a feeling of wonderment, bordering on euphoria.
+The opportunity to encounter such a great cross-section of South African safari animals, often in relatively close quarters, makes Kruger a great place for a safari — especially for first-timers.

-To look a lion in the eyes, hear the rumbling murmurs of elephant wallowing in mud and to watch the antics of African wild dogs (also known as painted wolves) darting in and out of bushes.
-That is just part of the magic found among the animals of Kruger National Park.
+To look a lion in the eyes, hear the rumbling murmurs of elephants wallowing in mud and watch the antics of African wild dogs (also known as painted wolves) darting in and out of bushes …

 Jump right in amongst the wildlife of Kruger here: